charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 ## Overview

 This assignment is designed to help you create a new Git repository.
 The text covers both [GitHub](https://github.com/) and [Bitbucket](https://bitbucket.org/).
-If possible, you should prefer GitHub since it plays a central role in web development.
-GitHub is _the_ central repository for code related to web development.
+If possible, you should prefer GitHub since it is _the_ central repository for code related to web development.

 Since my students turn in assignments with Git, in some, but not all, cases it is important that their repositories be private.
 Free private repositories are readily available on GitHub if you sign up for the [Student Pack][github-edu].
 BitBucket also provides free private repositories.

 **NOTE**: *Since this document covers both GitHub and Bitbucket, you should proceed with caution.
 Take care to distinguish between the instructions for the two sites.
 Note that Git itself is an open source project entirely separate from either GitHub or BitBucket.
 Git is Git no matter where it is.
 Nevertheless, the websites for Bitbucket and GitHub have differences, so proceed with caution.*

-I assume the user is running on Linux, but it would not be hard to follow along if you are using Windows.
+I assume the user is running on Linux, but it would possible to follow along if you are using Windows.
+Especially helpful is the Linux subsystem for Windows.
 Again, you should prefer Linux as it, and **macOS**, are the primary platforms for Web development.
 Windows is a good platform for Web development, but the leaders in Web development tend to use macOS and Linux as their development platforms.

 See also: